On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Main Results and Discussion

 After converting the IGM velocity offset to a foreground \hI\ distance using the Hubble parameter, we show the resulting combined posterior probabilities in the right panel of Figure~\ref{fig:pdfs}.
-Estimated \hI\ foreground distances generally show flat posteriors for the $z=6-8$ subsamples, with distances just below a Mpc and extend to 3-4 Mpc.
-However the combined posterior of the $z>8$ subsample is much more strongly peaked around distances below 1~pMpc, shows a much sharper decline with redshift, and drops to zero at 2~pMpc.
+Estimated \hI\ foreground distances generally show flat combined posteriors for the $z=6-8$ subsamples, which indicates a broad range of bubble sizes, from $\simeq 0.5$~pMpc, and extending to $\simeq 2.5$~Mpc.
+However the combined posterior of the $z>8$ subsample is much more strongly peaked around distances below 1~pMpc, shows a much sharper decline with redshift, and drops to zero at 1~pMpc.

 In Figure~\ref{fig:Rbub_vs_z} we show the evolution of the distance to the foreground screen of \hI\ (taking the peak of the posterior) as a function of redshift.
-Distances to the foreground \hI\ screen range from around 1 to 3 proper Mpc at the lower redshift end.
-We note that our approach -- and observations in general -- may not be sensitive to smaller bubble radii, as a certain minimum offset will be required for \lya\ to be detected, and therefore be reported in the literature with a velocity shift.
+Distances to the foreground \hI\ screen range from around 0.5 to 2.5 proper Mpc at the lower redshift end.
+We note that our approach -- and observations in general -- may not be sensitive to smaller bubble radii, as a certain minimum offset will be required for \lya\ to be detected, and therefore be reported in the literature.
 There is in principle no reason why the method could not be applied to galaxies without \lya\ emission, but in order to avoid great degeneracies such an approach would require more informed priors on the intrinsic EW.
 This could perhaps be attained from optical line emission \cite[e.g.][]{Runnholm.2020,Hayes.2023lya}.

-The interpretation of the larger radii at $z\approx 6$ is likely to be that the these galaxies reside in an ionized universe, and far out in the damping wing (after $\sim 2000$~\kms) there is little power in the IGM to modulate the \lya\ observables -- the method breaks down for large bubbles and all \vigm\ are equally valid.
-The lower end of the distribution (\vigm~$\approx 1$~pMpc) are consistent estimates from \lya\ spectral profiles \citep{MasonGronke.2020} and from ionization balance considerations \citep{Bagley.2017}, both of which are estimated at comparable redshifts.
+The interpretation of the larger radii at $z\simeq 6$ is likely to be that the these galaxies reside in an ionized universe, and far out in the damping wing (after $\sim 2000$~\kms) there is little power in the IGM to modulate the \lya\ observables -- the method breaks down for large bubbles and all \vigm\ are equally valid.
+The lower end of the distribution (\vigm~$\simeq 1$~pMpc) are consistent estimates from \lya\ spectral profiles \citep{MasonGronke.2020} and from ionization balance considerations \citep{Bagley.2017}, both of which are estimated at comparable redshifts.